MeenaAru/AWS-Cloud/Cloud Concepts.md

 Is a serverless, machine learning-powered business intelligence (BI) service built for the cloud.
 QuickSight lets you easily create and publish interactive BI dashboards that include Machine Learning-powered insights.
 QuickSight dashboards can be accessed from any device, and seamlessly embedded into your applications, portals, and websites.
 Unlike traditional BI or data discovery solutions, getting started with Amazon QuickSight is simple and fast.
 When you log in, Amazon QuickSight seamlessly discovers your data sources in AWS services such as Amazon Redshift, Amazon RDS, Amazon Athena, and Amazon Simple Storage Service (Amazon S3).
 You can connect to any of the data sources discovered by Amazon QuickSight and get insights from this data in minutes.
 Amazon QuickSight supports rich data discovery and business analytics capabilities to help customers derive valuable insights from their data without worrying about provisioning or managing infrastructure.

+## Amazon Personalize
+Is a fully managed machine learning service that can be used to deliver highly customized recommendations to customers across industries such as retail, media and entertainment.
+Amazon Personalize enables developers to build applications with the same machine learning (ML) technology used by Amazon.com for real-time personalized recommendations.
+Amazon Personalize can be used to personalize the end-user experience over any digital channel.
+Examples include product recommendations for e-commerce, news articles and content recommendation for publishing, media and social networks, hotel recommendations for travel websites, and credit card recommendations for banks.

 ## AWS Cloud9
 Is a cloud-based integrated development environment (IDE) that lets you write, run, and debug your code with just a browser.
 It includes a code editor, debugger, and terminal.
 Cloud9 comes prepackaged with essential tools for popular programming languages, including JavaScript, Python, PHP, and more, so you don’t need to install files or configure your development machine to start new projects.

 ## WS Elastic Beanstalk
 Is an application container on top  of Amazon Web Services.
 Elastic Beanstalk makes it easy for developers to quickly deploy and manage applications in the AWS Cloud.
 Developers simply upload their application code, and Elastic Beanstalk automatically handles the deployment details of capacity provisioning, load balancing, auto-scaling, and application health monitoring.

+## AWS Amplify
+Is used for building secure and scalable web and mobile applications, not deploying applications.

 ## AWS Glue
 Is a fully-managed, Extract, Transform, and Load (ETL) service that automates the time-consuming steps of data preparation for analytics.
 Extract, Transform, and Load (ETL) is the process of extracting (collecting) data from various sources (from different databases for example), transform the data depending on business rules/needs (This step helps in preparing the data for analytics and decision making) and load the data into a destination database, often a data warehouse.

+##  Amazon Chime
+Is a communications service for online meetings.

+## Amazon Rekognition
+Is a service that makes it easy to add image analysis to your applications.
+With Rekognition, you can detect objects, scenes, and faces in images.
+You can also search and compare faces.
+The Amazon Rekognition API enables you to quickly add sophisticated deep-learning-based visual search and image classification to your applications.

+##  Amazon Polly
+Is a service that turns text into lifelike speech.

 ## Amazon Kinesis Video Streams
 Enables you to securely stream video from connected devices (IoT devices) to AWS for analytics, machine learning (ML), playback, and other processing.
 Kinesis Video Streams automatically provisions and elastically scales all the infrastructure needed to ingest streaming video data from millions of devices.
 It durably stores, encrypts, and indexes video data in your streams, and allows you to access your data through easy-to-use APIs.

+## Amazon EventBridge (also called Amazon CloudWatch Events)
+Amazon EventBridge is a serverless event bus service that  makes it easy for you to build event-driven application architectures.
+Amazon EventBridge helps you accelerate modernizing and re-orchestrating your architecture with decoupled services and applications.
+With EventBridge, you can speed up your organization’s development process by allowing teams to iterate on features without explicit dependencies between systems.

 ## Amazon Simple Notification Service (SNS)
 Is a fully managed pub/sub messaging service that enables you to decouple microservices, distributed systems, and serverless applications.
 Using Amazon SNS topics, your publisher systems can fan out messages to a large number of subscriber endpoints for parallel processing, including AWS Lambda functions, and HTTP/S webhooks.
 Additionally, SNS can be used to fan out notifications to end users using mobile push, SMS, and email.

 ## Amazon Simple Queue Service (SQS)
 Is a fully managed message queuing service that enables you to send, store, and receive messages between software components at any volume, without losing messages or requiring other services to be available.
 SQS lets you decouple application components so that they run independently, increasing the overall fault tolerance of the system.
 Multiple copies of every message are stored redundantly across multiple availability zones so that they are available whenever needed.

+## AWS Fargate
+Is a compute engine for Amazon Elastic Container Service (ECS) that allows customers to run containers without having to manage servers or clusters.

 ##  Amazon SES (Amazon Simple Email Service)
 Is a flexible, affordable, and highly-scalable email messaging platform for businesses and developers.